-NEW HOPE ACADEMY
+NEW HOPE ACADEMY PRIMARY SCHOOL and KINDERGARTEN

 Honiara, Solomon Islands

-An old building was gutted and renovated becoming an office, a kitchen, toilets and a large hall facilitating three classrooms.
+The old building was gutted and renovated becoming an office, a kitchen, toilets and a large hall facilitating three classrooms.
 The initial cost for the renovation and school equipment was $200,000 SB dollars.
 The three classrooms were separated by library shelving.

 For more information and how to support, please contact us.

 2010- 2013 - Establishment and set up of the Preschool/ Kindergarten Division is completed.